 Flavors for the favorites vary from one country to another

 When the comparison was done on the basis of monthly session frequency by category and country, quiet expected results were found.
 Monthly session frequency in simple words, is the average number of times an app is opened by a user in a month.
 This gives a comparative study of the popularity of one game category over the other from region to region.
 In addition, it helps in analyzing how much the worldwide average stands when compared to country’s monthly frequency.
 It turns out that Germans love playing Brain and Puzzle games with 66 monthly sessions.
 This can be attributed to the high literacy rate in Germany.
 This is marginally followed by Italy with 61 monthly sessions.
-It is no less popular among Americans where puzzle is played by almost every second gamer.
+It is no less popular among Americans where the puzzle is played by almost every second gamer.

 With highest penetration rate, Arcade & Action and Casuals undoubtedly have the highest appeal.
 Talking factually, as high as 82% of South Koreans were seen playing Arcade & Actions despite the fact that it contributes 74 % in countries gaming sessions.
-On similar comparisons, Italy and Germany takes the lead in Brain & Puzzle whereas it is Casuals for the Russians with 69% of all devices engaging in at least one session of a Casual game.
-These variations can be based on various factors like internet penetration rate, literacy rate, average age of the population, higher bandwidth availability etc.
+On similar comparisons, Italy and Germany take the lead in Brain & Puzzle whereas it is Casuals for the Russians with 69% of all devices engaging in at least one session of a Casual game.
+These variations can be based on various factors like internet penetration rate, literacy rate, an average age of the population, higher bandwidth availability etc.